cdapio/cdap/docs/developer-guide/source/query.rst

 Now that CDAP exposes a SQL interface, we have made available a JDBC driver that you can use in your code or in third party tools to connect to CDAP Datasets and execute SQL queries over them.

-The JDBC driver is a JAR that is bundled with CDAP SDK.
-You can find it at the root of your SDK, at ``lib/co.cask.cdap.explore-jdbc-<version>.jar``.
+The JDBC driver is a JAR that is bundled with the CDAP SDK.
+You can find it in the ``lib`` directory of your SDK installation at ``lib/co.cask.cdap.explore-jdbc-<version>.jar``.

- // NOTE: for the section below, we may want to tell users to download the jar from our website - figure this out If you don't have a CDAP SDK and only want to connect to an existing instance of CDAP, you can download the CDAP JDBC driver using this `link <https://repository.continuuity.com/content/repositories/releases-public/co/cask/cdap/explore-jdbc/>`__.
+If you don't have a CDAP SDK and only want to connect to an existing instance of CDAP, you can download the CDAP JDBC driver using this `link <https://repository.continuuity.com/content/repositories/releases-public/co/cask/cdap/explore-jdbc/>`__.
 Go to the directory matching the version of your running CDAP instance, and download the file named ``explore-jdbc-<version>.jar``.